Probate Q&A Series

 7. Close the Estate

-Once the court approves the final accounting, it discharges the personal representative and closes the estate.
-Beneficiaries then receive clear title to their inheritance.
+Once the clerk accepts the final accounting, it discharges the personal representative and closes the estate.
+Beneficiaries then receive their inheritance, and probate administration is concluded.

 Quick Reference: Probate Steps Checklist